CHUD.com

-CHUD.com, also known as Cinematic Happenings Under Development, was an American film news website created by Nick Nunziata in 1999 which is currently owned by Bigfoot Entertainment.
+CHUD.com, a backronym of Cinematic Happenings Under Development, was an American film news website created by Nick Nunziata in 1999 which is currently owned by Bigfoot Entertainment.
+Its name and look were inspired by 1984's minor cult film C.H.U.D.
+(Cannibalistic Humanoid Underground Dwellers).

 In addition to the film reviews and news it hosted a movie of the day column.
 It was one of the longest-running sites of its kind.